bitflame/gtm-agent-overview/README.md

 Architecture Overview
-The GTM Agent is a Agent-based architecture leveraging Django‑based REST API that orchestrates multiple LLM providers (Groq, OpenAI, Anthropic) via a LangChain agent.
+The GTM Agent is a Agent-based architecture leveraging Django‑based REST API that orchestrates multiple LLM providers (Groq-Llama 3.x, Groq-DeepSeek, Groq-Qwen, Groq-Gemma, Groq Mistral) via a LangChain agent.
 Requests from clients are routed through /api/v1/agent/chat, where prompts are constructed, models are selected (including A/B testing setups), and conversations are tracked in NeonDB (Postgres).
 A Go sidecar microservice handles specialized preprocessing and analytics tasks.
 Here is the information flow:
 User -> Django UI -> Agent Controller -> Prompt Builder -> Groq (Llama) -> Response processing -> UI Rendering

 ## Observability